Chapter 5 Key Economic Questions Society Must Answer

 communism has never existed.

 e.
-This very left pro-labor anti-religious economic philosophy was despised by most
+This very left pro-labor anti-religious economic philosophy was despised

 f.
 Ten Questions and Answers About Americas Big Government